zimini/MedicineTracker/README.md

 - Attachments (will need to be polymorphic):
     - Allow user to upload image of prescription
     - Allow user to upload image of side-effects from drugs
+- Simplify workflow
+    - Its a bit convoluted at the moment creating diaries, prescriptions, medications, associating medications to a prescription and associating a prescription to a diary.
 - Optimise for mobile
     - As this is to try to make user's life a litter easier, then it should be usable on a mobile screen.
 Bootstrap will be used for this.
 - Authorization system